Benedict Breakfast every Sunday at Pear Tree

 Set on the waters of Kalk Bay, this iconic Cuban-themed restaurant and bar offers a wide mix of innovative drinks to match its offbeat decor and laidback Caribbean-inspired ambience.
 Though sundowners can also be enjoyed in the more formal main restaurant (along with mouth-watering traditional cuisine), the colourful adjacent Che bar, which boasts sea views, was designed specifically for sitting and sipping on their truly comprehensive array of cocktails.
 Cuban classics are the order of the day here, such as the Cuba Libre (a dark rum, lime and coke mix) and the Cuban Sunrise (a blend of Bacardi, tequila, Triple Sec, orange juice and grenadine); of course, they’re also renowned for their mojitos, and currently hold the record as the bar to sell the most in Cape Town.

-165 Main Road | Kalk Bay | +27 (0)21 788 1566
+65 Main Road | Kalk Bay | +27 (0)21 788 1566

 Nestled at the foot of the grand Simonsberg Mountains in southern Paarl, this world-class winery boasts – in addition to its award-winning collection of reds and whites, of course – splendid sweeping vistas over the vineyards and valley below.
 In addition to indulging in Glen Carlou’s premium Chardonnays (their flagship varietal), Pinot Noirs, Cabernet Sauvignons and red blends, guests can also spice up the sundowner session with international wines from the private cellar’s sister and brother estates in Argentina, Australia and Napa Valley.
 For a refined and worldly way to toast the close of day, this special spot is a unique alternative.
 Read more about Glen Carlou Wine Farm.